toanos/network-shortest-path/README.md

         make_path(v)

 ## Output:
-Each line of output represents the path a hobbit can cross.
-Thus, the number of lines determine the maximum number of hobbit(s) that can be saved.
+Each line of output represents the path a packet can cross.
+Thus, the number of lines determine the maximum number of packet(s) that can be saved.